felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/push-orders.md

 HubRise can push orders from different connected solutions directly into your PixelPoint EPOS.
 This page explains what information are sent to your EPOS.

+## Service Types

+PixelPoint Bridge sends the order service type ref in HubRise as the **Sales Type Number** in your EPOS.

+Service types are ignored, however.
+PixelPoint relies on service type refs to determine the sales type.

 ## Items and Options

 PixelPoint Bridge sends items and options to your EPOS, including name, quantity, and price.